What are deeming rates?

 • If your returns are lower: you don’t get an unfair advantage.

-Why are deeming rates going up?
+Why are deeming rates important?

-• When deeming rates go up: the Government assumes you’re earning more from your assets (even if you’re not) and may result in a lower Age Pension.
+• When deeming rates go up: the Government assumes you’re earning more from your assets (even if you’re not) and may result in a lower Age Pension

 How does AMP Super Lifetime Boost use deeming rates?

-• This balance grows using the Government’s deeming rate instead of your actual investment returns, so it usually ends up smaller than your real super balance.
+• This balance grows using the Government’s deeming rate instead of your actual investment returns, so it usually ends up appearing smaller than your real super balance.

 When you combine this with your savings, you’ll be set up to retire better, with an income that lasts for a lifetime.